ampproject/amphtml/extensions/amp-ad/amp-ad.md

 ### Enhance incoming ad configuration

-This is completely optional: It is sometimes desired to further process the incoming iframe configuration before drawing the ad using AMP's built-in system.
+This is completely optional: It is sometimes desired to enhance the ad request before making the ad request to the ad server.

+If your ad network supports [fast fetch](https://www.ampproject.org/docs/ads/adnetwork_integration#creating-an-amp-ad-implementation), then please use [Real Time Config](https://github.com/ampproject/amphtml/blob/master/extensions/amp-a4a/rtc-documentation.md) (RTC). (e.g. DoubleClick and AdSense integrations both support fast fetch and RTC)

-This is supported by passing a callback to the `draw3p` function call in the [remote.html](../../3p/remote.html) file.
+If your ad network uses delayed fetch, you can pass a callback to the `draw3p` function call in the [remote.html](../../3p/remote.html) file.
 The callback receives the incoming configuration as first argument and then receives another callback as second argument (Called `done` in the example below).
 This callback must be called with the updated config in order for ad rendering to proceed.

 Example: